greg4fun/katacoda-scenarios-1/docker-compose-introduction/step1.md

 # Web
 For this training purpose I have created django Image in dockerhub:
-`docker run --name app1 -p 80:8000 greg4fun/django:2.2.5`{{execute}}

-Access web and check stdout in our console (It will by default say you need to add host to allowed hosts but will actually display django server error message)

-stop ctrl+c and remove the container

-`docker rm app`{{execute}}

 Run it in detached mode (note this django image will use mysql by default):